Seven people arrested over weekend under new Covid-19 laws

 Ms McDonald received a positive diagnosis for Covid-19 having been tested on March 28th.
 She said she suffered a setback in her recovery with post-viral pleurisy in her right lung.

-In a statement she thanked everyone who has sent their good wishes over the past number of weeks and said she will be “back at work next Monday.
+In a statement she thanked everyone who has sent their good wishes over the past number of weeks and said she would be back at work next Monday.

-The National Public Health Emergency Team announced on Monday that 31 more people have died from coronavirus in Ireland, as the number of known cases has now surpassed 10,000.
+The National Public Health Emergency Team announced on Monday that 31 more people have died from coronavirus in the Republic, as the number of known cases has now surpassed 10,000.

 There are now 10,647 known coronavirus cases in the State, and 365 people have died from the virus.